katek1094/hikegear_frontend/README.md

 # hikegear.pl frontend

-## web app for hikers and tourists which helps to manage their gear and optimize backpack weight
+### web app for hikers and tourists which helps to manage their gear and optimize backpack weight
-### inspired by <https://lighterpack.com/>, which is unfortunately very buggy and no longer maintained
+#### inspired by <https://lighterpack.com/>, which is unfortunately very buggy and no longer maintained

+#### you can see it on <https://hikegear.pl/> using prepared account for guests or register new account

-### frontend is written in Vue 3 as a Single Page Application, for backend repository [click here](https://github.com/katek1094/hikegear_backend)
+#### frontend is written in Vue 3 as a Single Page Application, for backend repository [click here](https://github.com/katek1094/hikegear_backend)

-### frontend app currently has following features:
+#### frontend app currently has following features:
 - account registration form
 - login form
 - password reset form